Fire Mitigation and Forest Health

 Bridging the gap between science and management

-The objective of our Fire Mitigation and Forest Health Initiative is to integrate multiple threads of Pepperwood’s applied science and management activities into one unified approach to forest health.
+The objective of our work around Fire Mitigation and Forest Health integrates multiple threads of Pepperwood’s applied science and management activities into one unified approach for forest management.
 Our goal is to demonstrate best practices on the preserve and to leverage Pepperwood’s role in research, outreach, collaborations, and technical advising to expand these throughout our region.

 Living with Fire in California's Coast Ranges Symposium